ErMayureshkumar/agentic-chat/Project Documents/Purpose.md

 ## 🎯 Purpose

-The goal of **AgenticChat** is to create a **collaborative, context-aware, and intelligent conversational ecosystem** — far beyond what single-agent chatbots can achieve.
+The goal of **Agentic-Chat** is to create a **collaborative, context-aware, and intelligent conversational ecosystem** — far beyond what single-agent chatbots can achieve.

 It’s ideal for:
 - 💬 Intelligent Personal Assistants